Understanding the Library

 Filters can be used to narrow down the results to publicly/privately published infographics or drafts.

-For viewing options, you can choose between the grid and list view.
-Grid view has larger thumbnails with a small content preview.
-List view displays more projects and full titles.
+For viewing options, you can choose between thumbnail and list views.
+“View projects as thumbnails” view will display larger thumbnails and a small content preview.
+“View projects as list” displays a list of your projects and full titles.

 You can sort projects by the last time you modified them or by title ascending/descending.